Arthur M. Schlesinger Jr.: Later politics

 After his service for the Kennedy administration, he continued to be a Kennedy loyalist for the rest of his life, campaigning for Robert Kennedy's tragic presidential campaign in 1968 and for Senator Edward M. Kennedy in 1980.
 At the request of Robert Kennedy's widow, Ethel Kennedy, he wrote the biography Robert Kennedy and His Times, which was published in 1978.

 Throughout the 1960s and 1970s, he criticized Richard Nixon as a candidate and as president.
 His prominent status as a liberal Democrat and outspoken disdain of Nixon led to his placement on the master list of Nixon's political opponents.
 Ironically, Nixon would become his next-door neighbor in the years following the Watergate scandal.

 After retiring from teaching, he remained involved in politics through his books and public speaking tours.
-Schlesinger was a critic of the Clinton Administration, resisting President Clinton's cooptation of his "Vital Center" concept in an article for Slate in 1997.
+Schlesinger was a critic of the Clinton Administration, resisting President Clinton's co-opting of his "Vital Center" concept in an article for Slate in 1997.
 In 1999, Schlesinger, along with thousands of other public figures in the United States, signed an open letter calling for a moratorium on U.S. executions.
 Schlesinger was also a critic of the 2003 Iraq War, calling it a misadventure.
 He blamed the media for not covering a reasoned case against the war.